Lajos Reményi-Schneller

 Ministers of the Arrow Cross Party government.
 Lajos Reményi-Schneller is in the first from left of the lower row.

 Lajos Reményi-Schneller (15 March 1892 - 24 August 1946) was a Hungarian politician, who served as Minister of Finance between 1938 and 1945.
 He started his career in 1923 as the director of the Hungarian Exchange Bank.
 He became representative in 1935.
 Kálmán Darányi appointed him Minister of Finance.
 Reményi-Schneller held this position until the end of the Second World War.
 His assignment was from the Pál Teleki cabinet until the Miklós Kállay administration.

+After the bombing of Kassa on 26 June 1941, Reményi-Schneller along with the Education Minister Bálint Hóman and the Defense Minister General Károly Bartha were the trio of ministers who urged the prime minister László Bárdossy to declare war on the Soviet Union.
 He pursued Germanophile politics extremely, he regularly informed the Germans about the Hungarian political developments.
 During his ministership Reményi-Schneller significantly furthered the country's economic delivery with his function for the Nazi Germany.

+During the government of prime minister Miklós Kállay, Reményi-Schneller started to work as a spy for German minister plenipotentiary, SA-Obergruppenführer Dietrich von Jagow.
+After every meeting of the Council of Ministers, Reményi-Schneller would go to the German Legation to sell the complete minutes of the meeting to Jagow.
+In the fall of 1942, the German Finance Minister Walther Funk wanted a new German-Hungarian economic treaty under which the Reich would be provided with a credit of 2,000 million Reichmarks to buy Hungarian goods, which would be paid off after the war.
+Funk's offer led to a sharp disagreement between Reményi-Schneller and Lajos Baranyai, the president of the National Bank, which ended with Baranyai's resignation.
+In the spring of 1943, Reményi-Schneller put forward a plan to impoverish Hungarian Jews by a high capital levy tax, which was rejected by Kállay.
+After the German occupation of Hungary on 19 March 1944, Reményi-Schneller stayed on as Finance Minister in the government of General Döme Sztójay as his right-wing views made him acceptable to the Reich.
+On 2 June 1944, Reményi-Schneller signed an agreement with the German minister plenipotentiary, SS-Brigadeführer Edmund Veesenmayer, under which Hungary would pay Germany 200 million pengós a month, coving all of the German occupation costs.